A Strange Day on Planet Earth

 7

-On the mountain the chamisa is glowing, this shrub Gaia here wears like an encompassing sweater in every direction.
+On the mountain the chamisa is glowing, this shrub Gaia wears here like an encompassing sweater in every direction.
 It thoughtfully blooms in riotous yellows just as the summer wildflowers begin to fade.

 mullein closer.jpg

-Re-hearing Jane Caputi talk about the symbolism and blood rights of patriarchy tonight, it occurred to me that the contrast is integral to the design.
+Re-hearing Jane Caputi speak about the symbolism and blood rights of patriarchy tonight, it occurred to me that the contrast is integral to the design.
 Of course the system bludgeons one with such unremitting inanity and crudity, as it could never work otherwise.
-Against the choruses of crickets and katydids, nightly and faithfully calling us back to ourselves, it needs 24-hour cable news and fluorescent lights and cement blocks and drone bombs and endless wars to keep us in a sufficient stupor.
+Against the choruses of crickets and katydids, nightly and faithfully calling us back to ourselves, it needs 24-hour cable news and fluorescent lights and cement blocks and drone bombs and endless wars to keep us in sufficient stupor.
 As Gaia, even after so many years of bludgeoning, still wields the power to draw us home in a single breath.

-It works with women the same way: they have to keep the pornography and talking heads and sexual harassment churning like so many coal plants, lest for a moment our cumulative self-knowing catch its breath and strike back with the force of a million vipers.
-So I suppose the unbearable unbearability of everything is somehow a reflection of the intense beauty of everything that came before, which the dominant powers must work tirelessly to suffocate out of us and our living memory.
-I could never understand why patriarchs are always so nervous (see how they react to even small protests) when they already own all the weapons and monies.
-But in the scent of their fear is the same knowing that we know too, of the right order of things.
-It is always pressing to reassert itself, like a seed seeking the crack in cement.
+So I suppose the unbearable unbearability of everything is somehow a reflection of the intense beauty of everything, which the dominant powers must work tirelessly to suffocate out of us and our living memory.
+I could never understand why patriarchs are so skittish (see: how they react to even small protests) when they already own all the weapons and monies.
+But in the scent of their fear lives the same knowing we carry, of the right order of things.
+It is always pressing to reassert itself, like a seedling seeking the crack in cement.

 Meanwhile the light has a golden edge in these pre-Equinox days, and the stars have a stronger pulse on these moonless nights, and the trees speak constantly, waiting for someone to listen.